American scientist who vanished in Greece found dead

 The body of an American scientist who went missing while at a conference in Greece last week was found Monday, according to authorities and her colleagues.

-Suzanne Eaton, 59, a molecular biologist from California, was found dead by police in an area of caves and abandoned shooting ranges in Platanias on the island of Crete, said the deputy mayor of the village, Kostas Bebelidakis.
+Suzanne Eaton, 59, a molecular biologist from California, was found dead by police in an area of caves and abandoned shooting ranges in Platanias on the island of Crete, the deputy mayor of the village, Kostas Bebelidakis, said.

 Crete is Greece's largest island and a popular tourist destination.
 Eaton, a scientist with the Max Planck Institute in Dresden, Germany, was there for a conference at the Orthodox Academy in the village of Kolymbari, outside Chania.

-Police, firefighters and local volunteers launched a search following the disappearance, and Eaton's husband and two sons had traveled to Crete to help look for her.
+Police, firefighters and local volunteers launched a search following her disappearance, and Eaton's husband and two sons had traveled to Crete to help look for her.

-The U.S. State Department said Tuesday that they were aware that a body had been recovered in Greece and they were working with authorities.
+The U.S. State Department said Tuesday that it was aware a body had been recovered in Greece and it was working with authorities.

 A statement from the Max Planck Institute said authorities were investigating what led to Eaton's death.